Right choice for New Car Service

 You will want to ensure it is regularly serviced by a qualified professional, to the manufacturers requirements, using high quality parts from a reputable supplier and fluids which meet the manufacturers specifications.
 This is not just to look after your new car, but because if these four requirements are met you will also preserve the manufacturers warranty.

-It is not common knowledge that it is your right to choose which workshop should service your new car without voiding either the manufacturers warranty or your rights under the Consumer Guarantee
+It is a fact that you have the right to decide the workshop to service your new car without voiding either the manufacturers warranty or your rights under the Consumer Guarantee

-Nobody can force you to take the car back to the dealership who sold it to you for service or repairs.
-Provided the work is implemented to the manfufacturers specifications by an adequately trained person and uses decent quality parts and fluids, the warranty stands.
+Dealers cannot force you to bring a new vehicle back to the dealer where you originally got it for service or repairs.
+Provided the work is implemented to the manfufacturers specifications by a suitably qualified person and uses decent quality parts and fluids, the warranty stands.
 You have the right to choose who services your car.

 With Repco Authorised Service you can tick all the boxes.
 Every Carrington Street Auto Repairs mechanic is fully qualified and Auto-Tech trained, giving them access to Australia's leading provider of automotive technical information and training.
 This means Carrington Street Auto Repairs mechanics are kept fully up to date with the latest in automotive service techniques and are able to service your new car without voiding the warranty.